xzhuo/mlv/README.md

 * all_dedup.RLTR4_Mm.fisher.txt
 The enrichment of human-MLV chimeric reads among all human-mouse chimeric reads calculated by Bedtools fisher.

+    Columns in the file:

-Column1: accession
+    > Column1: accession
-Column2: should be "RLTR4_Mm" when testing the enrichment of MLV
+    > Column2: should be "RLTR4_Mm" when testing the enrichment of MLV
-Column3: number of human-MLV chimeric reads in each paired fastq files
+    > Column3: number of human-MLV chimeric reads in each paired fastq files
-Column4: enrichment ratio
+    > Column4: enrichment ratio
-Column5: two-tail P-value
+    > Column5: two-tail P-value
-Column6: left-tail P-value
+    > Column6: left-tail P-value
-Column7: right-tail P-value
+    > Column7: right-tail P-value

 * all_dedup.RLTR4_Mm.list:
 A list of identified human-MLV chimeric reads